 For those who want to completely blow the lid on the concept of elevated living space for your cat, take a look at this custom piece that can only be described as a vertical cat playground in a space that would otherwise go unused.

-Climbing isn’t the only instinctual behaviour that is important to the well-being of a cat.
+Climbing isn’t the only instinctual behavior that is important to the well-being of a cat.
 Scratching maintains a cat’s claws but is loathed for the havoc it can wreak on your furniture.
-While regularly trimming a cat’s nails will reduce the amount of scratching a cat does, it will not eliminate it.
 Provide your cats with appropriate places to scratch, and keep in mind that you might need to try several different solutions before you find something your cat likes.
-Place your approved cat scratching areas near the items you are looking to protect, such as your sofa .
-Here’s a DIY scratching post sidetable tutorial that would fit the bill in a stylish manner.
+Place your approved cat scratching areas near the items you are looking to protect, such as your sofa.

 4. Choose pet-friendly materials